 Not all courses are taught each academic year.
-Below is the full list of all courses offered abroad through Columbia-sponsored programs that are approved for the Global Core Requirement, regardless of semester offered.
-For more information, consult the Office of Global Programs (http://ogp.columbia.edu).
-Last updated on March 1, 2018.
+Below is the full list of all courses offered on the Morningside Heights campus that are approved for the Global Core Requirement, regardless of semester offered.
+Last updated on March 1, 2019.